OpenTSDB/opentsdb.net/docs/source/new.rst

 What's New
 ==========

 OpenTSDB has a thriving community who contributed and requested a number of new features.

-2.0 has the following new features:
+2.1
+---

+* Downsampling - Timestamps are now aligned on modulus boundaries, reducing the need to interpolation across series.
+* Last Data Point API - Query for the last data point for specific time series within a certain time window
+* Duplicates - Handle duplicate data points at query time or during FSCK
+* FSCK - An updated FSCK utility that iterates over the main data table, finding and fixing errors
+* Read/Write Modes - Block assigning UIDs on individual TSDs for backup clusters
+* UID Cache - Preload portions of the UID table on startup to improve writes

+2.0
+---

 * Lock-less UID Assignment - Drastically improves write speed when storing new metrics, tag names, or values
 * Restful API - Provides access to all of OpenTSDB's features as well as offering new options, defaulting to JSON